Listed on this page are our direct Bender

 Franziska Bergmaier and Jakob Greulich born in Rauenberg and died in Gottesau.

-Daniel Greulich was a German soldier [Artileryman] in the
+Daniel Greulich was a German soldier [Artilleryman]

-Badische Artileriebrigade who was killed in 1844.
-Most
+Badische Artillerie-Brigade who was killed in

 likely Daniel was killed in the battles leading up to the 1848